Article I – Name, Purpose, Location

 Section 6 – Notice

-Members will receive notice of nomination and election period by e-mail at least one week prior to event.
+Members will receive notice of nomination and election period by electronic delivery at least one week prior to event.

 Article VI – Officers